Waldviertel

-The Waldviertel (/de-AT/; lit.
-'Forest Quarter'; Central Bavarian: Woidviadl; Lesní čtvrť) is the northwestern region of the Austrian state of Lower Austria.
+The ' (/de-AT/; lit. 'forest quarter'; Central Bavarian: Woidviadl; Lesní čtvrť) is the northwestern region of the Austrian state of Lower Austria.
 It is bounded to the south by the river Danube, to the southwest by Upper Austria, to the northwest and to the north by the Czech Republic and to the east by the Manhartsberg (537 m), which is the survey point dividing the Waldviertel from the Weinviertel region.
 Geologically it is part of the Bohemian Massif.
 In the south are the Wachau and Kamptal wine regions.